mravind2/mentorship/README.md

  yarn run dev
  ```

+4. Navigate to `back-end` directory and make a file called `.env`.
+Paste the link from discord in this file.

-4. Open a second terminal and navigate to the `back-end` directory.
+5. Open a second terminal and navigate to the `back-end` directory.
 Install the necessary dependencies by running the following command:

  ```
  cd back-end
  yarn install
  ```

-5. Start the back-end server by running the following command:
+6. Start the back-end server by running the following command:

  ```
  node index.js
  ```

  If you encounter any errors with the `yarn install` command, make sure to install all the packages that are imported in the `index.js` file.

 ## Contributing